The Prowler (1951 film)

-The Prowler is a 1951 American film noir thriller film directed by Joseph Losey that stars Van Heflin and Evelyn Keyes.
-The film was produced by Sam Spiegel (as S.P.
-Eagle) and written by Dalton Trumbo.
-Because Trumbo was blacklisted at the time, the screenplay was credited to his friend, screenwriter Hugo Butler, as a front.
+The Prowler is a 1951 American thriller film noir directed by Joseph Losey from a screenplay by Dalton Trumbo, starring Van Heflin and Evelyn Keyes.
+The film is about a police officer (Heflin) who plots to kill the husband of a married woman he's having an affair with (Keyes), without her knowledge.

+The film was co-produced by Sam Spiegel and an uncredited John Huston.
+As Dalton Trumbo had been blacklisted, the screenplay was credited on original release to his friend, screenwriter Hugo Butler, as a front.